Baldwin IV of Jerusalem: Progressing disability

 The wedding of Baldwin's half-sister, Isabella, and Humphrey IV of Toron was celebrated in Kerak in late 1183.
-Saladin attacked during the festivities and laid siege to the castle, hoping to capture the king's half-sister and her husband.
+Saladin attacked during the festivities and laid siege to the castle, hoping to capture the King's half-sister and her husband.
 The retired king had gathered a council in Jerusalem to inform him about the government of the kingdom when news about the siege reached him.
-The defence of such a vital fortress and the king's half-sister within it could not be entrusted to Guy, who had proven unable to command the troops.
-Although Heraclius, along with the grand masters of the Templars and Hospitallers, tried to intervene on Guy's behalf, it was no use; Raymond, Bohemond, and Reynald easily convinced the king to dismiss Guy.
+The defence of such a vital fortress and the King's half-sister within it could not be entrusted to Guy, who had proven unable to command the troops.
+Although Heraclius, along with the grand masters of the Templars and Hospitallers, tried to intervene on Guy's behalf, it was no use; Raymond, Bohemond, and Reynald easily convinced Baldwin to dismiss Guy.
 Despite the burden of his illness, Baldwin immediately dismissed Guy from the regency and resumed power.
 Guy's removal from power was effectively disinheritance, and at the council's insistence, deliberations about the kingdom's succession followed.
-The proposal of the king's mother that Sibylla's five-year-old son, Baldwin, be made co-king was accepted, and the boy was crowned on 20 November 1183.
+The proposal of the King's mother that Sibylla's five-year-old son, Baldwin, be made co-king was accepted, and the boy was crowned on 20 November 1183.

 In late November, Baldwin ordered the lighting of a beacon on the Tower of David, which may have been the first in a chain of such beacons to hearten the defenders of the intensely bombarded Kerak.
 Baldwin accompanied his troops again, but having become blind and immobile, he went in a litter slung between two horses.
 His presence was essential to unite the discordant barons, and even his humiliated brother-in-law led his men.
 Since Baldwin was far too ill to take part in any fighting, he appointed Raymond III of Tripoli as field commander.
-Warned by his scouts about the king's approach and concerned about having left Egypt unguarded, Saladin abandoned the siege on 4 December, and Baldwin entered Kerak triumphantly.
+Warned by his scouts about the King's approach and concerned about having left Egypt unguarded, Saladin abandoned the siege on 4 December, and Baldwin entered Kerak triumphantly.
 He remained there for several days, inspecting the fortifications, helping with repairs, and replenishing the food supply.